-This Rose Dream Facial Cream is a beautiful, soft, rose filled cream!
-Using rosewater, rosehip seed oil from wild roses and with the beautiful rosey smell of Geranium it will last longer than a bunch of flowers from your loved one!
+This Rose Dream Face Cream is a beautiful, soft, rose-filled cream!
+Using rosewater, rosehip seed oil from wild roses and with the beautiful rosey smell of geranium it will last longer than a bunch of flowers from your loved one!

 5g avocado oil

 70.1g rosewater (rose hydrolate or hydrosol)

 0.2g xanthan gum

 0.5g (approx 15 drops) rose geranium essential oil

 0.5g (approx 15 drops) bergamot FCF essential oil

 1g preservative* (or as manufacturers instructions)

 *As this product contains water a broad-spectrum preservative is necessary (vitamin E, rosemary extract and grapefruit seed extract are NOT preservatives).
 Use your preservative according to the manufacturer’s instructions and adjust the recipe accordingly.
 We like using Preservative Eco (INCI Benzyl Alcohol, Salicylic Acid, Glycerine, Sorbic Acid) from Aromantic (UK) as it is an Ecocert certified preservative.
 This is also sold as Geogard™ ECT available from Voyageur Soap and Candle Company (USA) and Plantaserv M available from New Directions (Australia).

 If you’d like to learn more about natural emulsifiers and preservatives then our FREE Guide to natural emulsifiers and preservatives will be useful.
 Download it below.